Mikonui Spur Biv

 Maintenance Status

 Mikonui Spur Biv and the track to it are currently designated as fully maintain.
-Ted Brennan of Bold Head noticed not much was happening to the Biv, got a letter of understanding from the Department of Conservation, and he and his partner Annie Hughes self-funded a repaint.
-The Biv will continue to be maintained by DOC over the longer term.
-The access track was recut and marked by DOC in March 2018 and is in good condition.
+Ted Brennan of Bold Head was working for the Department of Conservation when the Biv was slated for likely removal following a review in the early 200s.
+He took one of the DOC planners up for a look at it and by doing this managed to get it reinstated to fully maintain.
+Ted got a letter of understanding from the Department to keep an eye on it following this, and he and his partner Annie Hughes self-funded a repaint.
+It looks like the Biv and track will continue to be maintained by DOC with some future input likely from the Back Country Trust.
+The access track was recut and marked by DOC in March 2018 and is still in reasonably good condition.

 Location

 Mikonui catchment.
 Grid Ref: E1431895/ N5233867 (BV18 319 339).
 Map BV18.
 1130m altitude.
-Mikonui Spur Biv is located on a bench at the scrub/ tussock boundary on Mikonui Spur.
-The Spur divides the Dickson and Mikonui rivers and has superb views of Remarkable Peak and out across the coastal plains to the Tasman Sea.
+Mikonui Spur Biv is located on a tussock bench at the scrubline of Mikonui Spur.
+The Spur divides the Dickson and Mikonui rivers and has superb views of Remarkable Peak, Galena Ridge, and out across the coastal plains to the Tasman Sea.
 The Biv can be accessed in a day from the Mikonui roadend and receives a steady, low-level flow of mostly overnight visitors (around 6-12 parties per year).
-Many try to fit in a climb of Mt Bowen, and the more adventurous various traverses of the Whitcombe/ Mikonui tops.
+Many try to fit in a climb of Mt Bowen and the more adventurous undertake various traverses of the Whitcombe/ Mikonui tops.

 Access

-The spur flattens here and the track wends its way through the montane/ sub-alpine zone to where it steepens again and becomes more sharply defined.
+The spur flattens here, and the track wends its way through the montane/ sub-alpine zone to where it steepens again and becomes more sharply defined.
+This section currently has a bit of flax, toi toi and scrub crowding it.
 A steep climb follows and leads onto a flat bench with tussock and scattered scrub at point 1116m.
 There is a dip into tussock gully and a short climb through a band of alpine scrub onto the bench where the Biv is located.
-The track is currently (November 2019) in excellent order and well-marked for almost all its length.
-At the very bottom end the DOC trackcutters must have run out of gas, puff or spray, and the small stuff hasn't been cut back.
-The trail is still OK to follow on this bit.
-Allow 4-5 hours from the Mikonui roadend to Mikonui Spur Biv.
-A ford of the Mikonui is required if coming up the TR from the roadend.
-If travelling from Mikonui Flat Hut, a ford of the Dickson is necessary.
-Both of these are OK at normal flows, with the easiest crossing being the Mikonui above the Dickson Confluence.
+Apart from the section mentioned, most of the track is in good order and well-marked.
+Allow 4-5 hours from the Mikonui roadend to the Biv.
+A ford of the Dickson is required if coming up the TL from Mikonui Flat Hut.
+This isn't as easy as the Mikonui ford above the Dickson Confluence.
+Neither should be trifled with after heavy rain.

 Type

-Mikonui Spur Biv was built in 1960 and was one of the last of the New Zealand Forest Service two-person B49 designs with a flat-iron roof.
-It is a basic shell with a couple of mattresses, but no bunks, and single perspex window at the far end.
-There is no toilet.
-A tarn next to the Biv provides drinking water.
+Mikonui Spur Biv was built in 1960 and was one of the last of the New Zealand Forest Service two-person B49 designs with a flat-iron roof and single louvre window at the far end.
+It is unusual for biv of that era in having a treated pine frame.
+The interior is a basic shell with no bunks but there are a couple of mattresses.
+There is no toilet, and a tarn next to the Biv provides drinking water.
 There is marginal cellphone reception here.

 Condition